 - x86-compatible PC

-- CPU (1 GHz Pentium IV),
+- CPU 1 GHz or faster

-- at least 512 MB main memory,
+- at least 512 MB main memory

-- USB port,
+- Hardware RAID Controller

-- One or several suitable hard drives (SATA,SAS, SCSI, ATA),
+- IDE port

-- Optionally a hardware Raid controller, Fibre Channel and iSCSI Storage.
+- One or several suitable hard drives

-- Network Interface Card (NIC),
+- Network Interface Card (NIC)

-Open-E iSCSI-R3 contains its own operating system no additional software is required.
+Open-E iSCSI contains its own operating system, no additional software is required.

-• note In order to achieve maximum performance, we recommend using a network card with 1 Gb or more (multicards 1Gb/s recommended for bonding), as well as a processor with at least 3 GHz.
-If several computers are accessing the Open-E iSCSI-R3 system, we recommend 1024 MB main memory or more.
+note In order to generate maximum performance, we recommend using a network card with 1 Gb or more, as well as a processor with at least 2.8 GHz.
+If several computers are accessing the iSCSI system, we recommend 1024 MB main memory or more.